How to Secure Your Information

-Know your Data Classification: Learn what kinds of information belong in which categories: High, Moderate, and Low Risk (previously Prohibited, Restricted, and Confidential information.
+Know your Risk Classification: Learn what kinds of information belong in which categories: High, Moderate, and Low Risk (previously Prohibited, Restricted, and Confidential information).

 Properly handle Stanford Information: As a member of the university, you are personally liable for data breaches.
 See what's at stake, and how you can reduce your risks.